 - 4.1 The Accounts and Audit Regulations 2015 requires the relevant body, at least once a year, to conduct a review of the effectiveness of its system of internal audit.
-The purpose behind this is to ensure that the opinion in the annual audit report issued by the Head of Governance (Chief Internal Auditor) can be relied upon as a key source of evidence in the Annual Governance Statement. - 4.2 From the 1 April 2013 'Public Sector Internal Audit Standards' (PSIAS) replaced the 'Code of Practice for Internal Audit in Local Government'.
+The purpose behind this is to ensure that the opinion in the annual audit report issued by the Head of Governance / Chief Audit Executive (CAE) can be relied upon as a key source of evidence in the Annual Governance Statement. - 4.2 From the 1 April 2013 Public Sector Internal Audit Standards (PSIAS) replaced the Code of Practice for Internal Audit in Local Government.
 In Local Government these standards are mandatory for all principal local authorities subject to the Accounts and Audit Regulations 2015.
-To accompany the PSIAS an 'application note' has been produced by the Chartered Institute of Public Finance and Accountancy (CIPFA) to give guidance on applying the standards.
-The application note is no longer simply guidance, however, but constitutes 'proper practices' alongside the PSIAS and it includes a checklist for measuring the performance of Internal Audit against the standards as part of the quality assurance and improvement programme.
+The PSIAS were re-issued in March 2017 with minor amendments. - 4.3 To accompany the PSIAS an 'application note' has been produced by the Chartered Institute of Public Finance and Accountancy (CIPFA) to give guidance on applying the standards.
+However, the application note is no longer simply guidance but constitutes 'proper practices' alongside the PSIAS and it includes a checklist for measuring the performance of Internal Audit against the standards as part of the quality assurance and improvement programme.

 4.4 The PSIAS state that an external assessment must be conducted at least every five years by a qualified, independent assessor or assessment team from outside the organisation.
 External assessment can be in the form of a full external assessment, or a self-assessment with independent external validation.
-A decision has been made by the majority of the Lancashire Districts to continue with the annual self-assessment completed by the Chief Internal Audit and for that annual self-assessment to be independently verified via peer review.
-Wyre's peer review is scheduled to take place in March 2018 and is one of the last reviews being undertaken in the five year period specified.
+A decision was made by the majority of the Lancashire Districts to continue with the annual self-assessment to be independently verified via peer review.
+Wyre's peer review took place in March 2018 and was submitted to the Audit Committee in June 2018 to consider the recommendations made by the peer review assessment team.
+Until the next round of peer reviews the Head of Governance will continue to carry out annual self-assessments.